cilium/cilium/Documentation/bpf.rst

     [ 3389.935852] JIT code: 00000040: eb 02 31 c0 c9 c3

-``flen`` is the length of the BPF program (here, 6 BPF instructions), and ``proglen`` tells the number of bytes that were generated by the JIT for the opcode image (here, 70 bytes in size). ``pass`` means that the image was generated in 3 compiler passes, for example, x86_64 can have various optimization passes to further reduce the image size when possible. ``image`` contains the address of the generated JIT image, ``from`` and ``pid`` the user space application name and PID respectively, that triggered the compilation process.
+``flen`` is the length of the BPF program (here, 6 BPF instructions), and ``proglen`` tells the number of bytes generated by the JIT for the opcode image (here, 70 bytes in size). ``pass`` means that the image was generated in 3 compiler passes, for example, ``x86_64`` can have various optimization passes to further reduce the image size when possible. ``image`` contains the address of the generated JIT image, ``from`` and ``pid`` the user space application name and PID respectively, which triggered the compilation process.
 The dump output for eBPF and cBPF JITs is the same format.

 In the kernel tree under ``tools/net/``, there is a tool called ``bpf_jit_disasm``.
 It